SMB92/F4-SpawnEngine/README.md

 The mod essentially delivers spawns through hand placed “SpawnPoints” (a scripted marker).
 SpawnPoints make use of the “OnCellAttach” event, which means that they begin to execute the very moment the cell they are in loads, and if they pass all their conditions/dice rolls/checks etc, will immediately begin to produce spawns, placed at the SpawnPoint itself, or possibly surrounding markers if provided (more on this later).
 This may sound somewhat predictable, and in a number of cases that is, but it is by far the safest approach.
 This is something that has been an important focus in building the mod, and much has been done to provide as much diversity as possible.

 So, while this may seem fairly simple, there is a massive, mostly scripted back-end that holds and provides data to these SpawnPoints, which would otherwise be “dumb” without.
-The SpawnPoint itself is a very powerful object/class that can be subject to a multitude of configurations including balance options, delivery methods and simple AI packages procedures.
+The SpawnPoint itself is a very powerful object/class that can be subject to a multitude of configurations including balance options, delivery methods and simple AI packages/procedures.
 To give some loose examples of what this means for you:
 - Some SpawnPoints may not fire until the Player reaches a certain level, or a certain Preset mode is selected.
-- Some spawns may be travelling, some may be sandboxing, some may be spread across a wider area (thus requiring a different tactical approach), some may be waiting for the perfect chance to take you head off from the rooftops and some may be waiting for you to get close enough for their chance to strike (or perhaps just come running at you from out of the blue the moment they come into existence).
+- Some spawns may be travelling, some may be sandboxing, some may be spread across a wider area (thus requiring a different tactical approach), some may be waiting for the perfect chance to take your head off from the rooftops and some may be waiting for you to get close enough for their chance to strike (or perhaps just come running at you from out of the blue the moment they come into existence).
 - Some spawns may be much more difficult than usual (those dark and empty corners of the world may not be so empty anymore!).
 - Some spawns may appear in extremely large numbers, and you may even run into multiple groups of NPCs having it out with each other.
 In short, you won’t just expect to see simple mobs of NPCs standing in the middle of the road all the time, in fact you might not see them at all until it’s all too late….